 With a bolted attachment, our Florafelt planters can be used at any height.
-Florafelt is made from synthetic nylon and is virtually indestructible.
+Florafelt is made from recycled PET plastic fibers that are virtually indestructible.
 Once it is planted, the root material makes it a permanent living membrane.

 Not all plastics are the same.
 PET plastic is a non-reactive, non-toxic plastic which is why it is used for anything from milk jugs to water bottles.
-Trace amounts of toxins are known to emerge from PET, but soil microbes break down those complex molecules long before they reach plant roots.
-We chose synthetic nylon felt fibers for our Florafelt, turning unused water bottles into something useful.
+We chose recycled PET plastic felt fibers for our Florafelt, turning unused water bottles into something useful.
 Additionally, plants grown in this material absorb carbon from the atmosphere, making Florafelt a ‘carbon absorbing’ product.

 Vertical Gardens That Evolve

 It is very important for the vertical garden to be interactive so that it can be modified as needed.
 Like any garden, there are unpredictable changes in climate, mishaps with watering systems, or plant disease.

 The slit-and-staple method, which was used several years ago for the vertical garden at the Drew School in San Francisco, often show large planted areas that did not take.
 It is very difficult to add new plants to fill in these spaces.

 But our Florafelt pleated-pocket design makes it very easy for any gardener to remove the problem plants and tuck healthy starts into the existing pockets.
 It also allows caretakers to replace the dead foliage with plants that are thriving in the same vertical garden.
 Starting with a bio-diverse selection allows you to try many plants and minimize the failures.
 You simply add more of what works.